dfinity/http-auth-poc/README.md

 Packages:

-- [ic-http-auth](./packages/ic-http-auth/): The canister side library for verifying HTTP Message Signatures
+- [ic-http](./packages/ic-http/): The canister side library for encoding and decoding HTTP messages
-- [http-auth-js](./packages/http-auth-js/): The client side library for sending signed HTTP requests to a canister
+- [`@icp-sdk/http`](./packages/http-auth-js/): The client side library for sending signed HTTP requests to a canister
 - [insomnia-plugin-ic-http-auth](./packages/insomnia-plugin-ic-http-auth/): An [Insomnia](https://insomnia.rest/) plugin for sending signed HTTP requests to a canister
+- [local-replica](./packages/local-replica/): A binary that runs PocketIC and an HTTP Gateway locally

 ### Prerequisites